Reserve bikes, kayaks, and golf carts early, they often sell out in busy season.

 If you see staked areas on the beaches, they are turtle nests.
 Please leave them alone.
 Check out the Turtle Watch site for other turtle nest dos and don’ts.

-Dolphins and manatees are in the water all year, but mostly during the colder Fall and Winter months.
-Morning and dusk are the best times.
+Dolphins and manatees are in the water all year, but mostly during the warmer months.

 Modern birds are intelligent and will rifle through your unguarded food if left out at the beach.
 Funny only when it happens to the person down the beach from you.

-Everyone heads to the beach for sunset, and on a clear day you can see the entire ball of sun fall below the horizon.
+Everyone heads to the beach for sunset – on a clear day you can see the entire ball of sun fall below the horizon.
 It takes about a minute, and it’s an experience not to be missed.